marc-korte/supernote-folder-shortcuts/README.md

 handwritten or typed word into a one-tap shortcut to a folder.

 Lasso a word, pick a folder from the plugin's file browser, and a native link is attached to the word.
-Tapping the underlined word with the pen navigates the Supernote file manager straight into that folder.
+Tapping the underlined word — with the pen or with a finger — navigates the Supernote file manager straight into that folder.

 ![icon](assets/icon.png)